Peter Fournier and Catherine Fournier

 Crayola.
 Learn the history of crayons and see how they're made.
 (Even how to remove crayon stains!)

-Kitchen Science.
-A simple but interesting site with experiments that can be done at home with readily available materials.
+A site with experiments that can be done at home with readily available materials.
 Most interesting, there are experiments for both young and old 'scientists' here.

-MapQuest: If maps are your child's interest, or you need to figure out how to get there from here, this is the site to visit.
+If maps are your child's interest, or you need to figure out how to get there from here, these are the sites to visit:

 Neuroscience for Kids: Dozens of printable worksheets and experiments for children about how the brain works and what happens when it doesn't work.
 A complex subject presented in an accessible way.
 A resource-rich site.